frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 are building blocks that accept input.
 The choice for ``<JavaListener>`` means that the adapter "Example2Adapter" is called directly from Java code.
 This is a good choice if you only want to call your adapter from other adapters.

 There are other listeners, for example ``<ApiListener>`` and ``<DirectoryListener>``. ``ApiListener`` makes your adapter listen to REST HTTP requests. ``DirectoryListener`` triggers your adapter when a file is added to a chosen directory on a (server-side) local file system.
 The Frank!Framework allows you to search the listener you need.
-This is explained in subsection :ref:`horizonsMultipleFiles`.
+This is explained in subsection :ref:`configurationSyntaxChecking`.

 Pipeline
 --------